DScriptz/stormbound_rpg/README.md

 **A Python Text-Based Dystopian RPG**

-Set in the year 2035, Stormbound takes place after a human fallout, a massive global conflict caused by wars and factions aligning.
-You are set out to be the last person who survived without joining a faction, staying true to yourself.
-Until...
+Set in the year 2035 and based on Philippines, Stormbound takes place after a self-aware AI virus attack, a massive global conflict caused by AI, wars and factions aligning.
+You are set out to be the last person who survived without a faction, staying true to yourself.
+Will you set out and survive?
+Or maybe create the next big faction that will make other factions tremble?
+Or be a lone-survivor with nothing but your ability of surviving to hold you up?
+The choice is yours...

 ---